Counseling Degrees and Programs in Virginia

 - 16 schools offer a degree in mental health counseling.1,2

 - 4 schools offer a degree in marriage and family therapy.1,2

 - 1 school offers a degree in vocational rehabilitation counseling.1,2

-- Across 14 schools, 29 counseling programs are accredited by CACREP.2
+- Across 13 schools, 35 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Virginia Counseling Schools and Programs

-We have compiled the table below to show you the public and not-for-profit four-year colleges and universities in Virginia that offer counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also compare schools by program type offered, graduation rate, and net price per year.
+We have compiled the table below to show you the public and not-for-profit colleges and universities in Virginia that offer counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 More information about the counseling licensure requirements in Virginia can be found on our license requirements page.

 Top-Ranked Schools with Counseling Programs in Virginia

 US News & World Report’s Best Student Counseling Programs 2022